knordstrom/spelling-bean/README.md

 # spelling-bean
 A library to back and support the times' word game of a similar name.

-TODO:

-    1. add an API to expose the functionality

 To run tests, use`npm test` from the main directory.

 Coverage: